freedomofpress/securedrop/docs/development/setup_development.rst

 .. image:: ../images/devenv/test-users-totp-qrcode.png

-You can also generate the 2FA code using the Python interpreter:
+You can also generate the two-factor code using the Python interpreter:

 .. code:: python